edde-framework/edde/docs/examples/upgrades/schema.md

 ?> Because schemas are defined as PHP interfaces, you can use inheritance to move common stuff to parent interface (like `primary` and  `uuid` property).

+!> When a new schema is created, it must be loaded to [SchemaManager](/examples/schema/index).

 ?> **backend/src/Sandbox/Upgrade/UpgradeSchema.php**

 ```php